Skip to content

 Mexico and Central America — JetBlue, Spirit, Volaris, VivaAerobus.
 Direct flights from JFK to Mexico City, Cancun, Guatemala City.
 VivaAerobus will almost certainly be late, but the fare makes up for it.

 Colombia — JetBlue runs direct to Bogota, Cartagena, and Medellin.
 Spirit is the budget option.
 Avianca connects you throughout South America from there.
+Check our Colombia flight guide for the best seasonal windows.

 South America — LATAM, Avianca, Copa via Panama City.
 Copa usually has the best connection network to multiple South American cities on a single itinerary.